 English P8 to Level 2A Maths P8 to Level 2A Science P8 to Level 3C

 3O have a range of diagnosis including ASD, Down’s syndrome and a variety of other conditions.
 Students have a variety of learning needs including communication, social interaction and self-help skills.
 A small percentage of students have more complex needs.
 3O has some big personalities and some children who are more reserved.
 They work very well together and are supportive of each other.
 They all work very hard at their studies and work hard to try to be the star of the week.
 They have a good sense of humour and enjoy using role-play to demonstrate their ideas.

 There are three members of staff in 3O: Louise Howard (Teacher, Full Time), Kerry Riley (Teaching Assistant/ Head of Medications, Full Time) and Kiaya Piggott-Gardner (Apprentice Teaching Assistant, Full time), Zaydn Conroy (Apprentice Teaching Assistant, Full time).
 The pupils in 3O are also taught by the following: Sam Hicklin for one lesson of PE a week and Kevin Franklin for E-Safety.

 The children access most of the curriculum in their own classroom space, which is a stimulating environment; they take advantage of the academy facilities including the hall and soft-play.
 They also use our specialist rooms for Art, Science and Computing and sometimes use the Kitchen for their Health lessons.
 We are continuing with our Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 They follow the new national curriculum for literacy, maths and science.

 Our morning routine is to have registration and look at the timetable for the day.
 Some students then go for their daily physio exercises, whilst the rest have reading including 1:1 reading time.
 We put great emphasis on enjoying books in class and visit the library whenever we can to choose different books to enjoy.
 A multi-sensory approach to learning is adopted across the curriculum supported by the use of signs and symbols.
-We have a positive approach to behaviour with student’s good behaviour and hard work being celebrated each day achieving… There is a star of the week in assembly each week.
+There is a star of the week in assembly each week.